 Yes, Jen and Bill’s kids are furthering their education.
 Both of them temporarily switched to home schooling in 2020 due to the coronavirus pandemic and prior to that, they changed schools because they moved from Houston, Texas, to St. Petersburg, Florida, for Jen’s new job at Johns Hopkins All Children’s Hospital.

 In June, the neonatologist revealed Zoey was enjoying painting at home since school was out for summer.

 Where is Zoey Klein from?

-Back in 2015, Jen opened up to People magazine about how difficult a transition it was for Zoey to move to a brand new place and become part of a brand new family.
+Back in 2015, Jen opened up to People magazine about how difficult a transition it was for Zoey to move to a brand new country and become part of a brand new family.
 To make matters even more tricky, at the time of the adoption, Jen had just been diagnosed with cancer — which she has now fully recovered from.

-She takes speech therapy classes
+She took speech therapy classes.

-She has a form of dwarfism similar to her parents
+She has a form of dwarfism similar to her parents.

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!